opencadc/opencadc.github.io/storage-inventory/ops/global_site/database/si.dll.md

 -- Create database
 --
 -- Change the LOCATION to match what is used for the '-D` option to initdb.
-CREATE TABLESPACE si_data OWNER postgres LOCATION '/var/lib/postgresql/data/si_data';
+CREATE TABLESPACE global_data OWNER postgres LOCATION '/var/lib/postgresql/data/global_data';
-create database si_db with owner=postgres tablespace=si_data;
+create database global_db with owner=postgres tablespace=global_data;
 --
 -- Users server privilleges
 --
-REVOKE ALL ON DATABASE si_db FROM PUBLIC;
+REVOKE ALL ON DATABASE global_db FROM PUBLIC;
-REVOKE ALL ON DATABASE si_db FROM postgres;
+REVOKE ALL ON DATABASE global_db FROM postgres;
-GRANT ALL ON DATABASE  si_db TO postgres;
+GRANT ALL ON DATABASE  global_db TO postgres;
-GRANT CONNECT,TEMPORARY ON DATABASE si_db TO PUBLIC;
+GRANT CONNECT,TEMPORARY ON DATABASE global_db TO PUBLIC;

-GRANT ALL ON TABLESPACE si_data TO postgres;
+GRANT ALL ON TABLESPACE global_data TO postgres;
-GRANT ALL ON TABLESPACE si_data TO tapadm;
+GRANT ALL ON TABLESPACE global_data TO tapadm;
-GRANT ALL ON TABLESPACE si_data TO tapuser;
+GRANT ALL ON TABLESPACE global_data TO tapuser;
-GRANT ALL ON TABLESPACE si_data TO invadm;
+GRANT ALL ON TABLESPACE global_data TO invadm;
 --
 -- Per-Database Role Settings
 --

-ALTER ROLE tapadm IN DATABASE si_db SET default_tablespace TO 'si_data';
+ALTER ROLE tapadm IN DATABASE global_db SET default_tablespace TO 'global_data';
-ALTER ROLE tapuser IN DATABASE si_db SET default_tablespace TO 'si_data';
+ALTER ROLE tapuser IN DATABASE global_db SET default_tablespace TO 'global_data';
-ALTER ROLE invadm IN DATABASE si_db SET default_tablespace TO 'si_data';
+ALTER ROLE invadm IN DATABASE global_db SET default_tablespace TO 'global_data';
 --
 -- Crate schemas and extensions
 --
-\connect si_db
+\connect global_db

 SET default_transaction_read_only = off;
 CREATE SCHEMA inventory;